File Size Calculator

 All math runs in your browser, so it keeps working without a connection.

-Simple dropdowns and one input field make conversions effortless on any device.
+Simple dropdowns and one input field make conversions quick on any device.

 Under the hood it uses the binary standard where 1 KB equals 1,024 Bytes, the same convention operating systems like Windows use when reporting disk space.
 This makes it a reliable everyday reference for developers, students, system administrators, and anyone trying to make sense of the file sizes shown by their computer, phone, or hosting dashboard.